The Best Ad Blockers for YouTube 2023

 Before turning on AdGuard, we were inundated with a variety of YouTube ads.
 When we tested AdGuard while using YouTube, all of those ads were blocked.

-AdGuard offers a Windows and a Mac desktop app, as well as extensions for your favorite browsers.
-We tested the desktop app, along with the browser extensions in Chrome and Safari, and we saw the same results: no ads.
+AdGuard offers a Windows and Mac desktop app and extensions for your favorite browsers.
+We tested the desktop app and the browser extensions in Chrome and Safari, and we saw the same results: no ads.

 In addition, we tested AdGuard’s mobile app while browsing YouTube in Safari.
 The Safari extension was effective in blocking YouTube ads on mobile, but it doesn’t work on the YouTube app.